graf10a/Kaggle-TalkingData-AdTracking-Fraud-Detection-Challenge/README.md

 The repository contains the following files:

-'AdTracking.R' -- the Python script file.
+'AdTracking.py' -- the Python script file.
 'README.md' -- this file.